 - Choose fresh stock.

-- Add freshly toasted and ground pepper to the soup, it is a complete plus to make it more palatable.
+- Add freshly toasted and ground pepper to make the soup more palatable.

-- Stir in fresh cream to give a creamy texture to the soup also make it more flavourful.
+- Stir in fresh cream to give a creamy texture to the soup and make it more flavourful.

-- Drizzle grated cheese to the soup to give it a perfect flavour, tanginess and texture.
+- Drizzle grated cheese to give your dish a perfect flavour, tanginess and texture.

 - Add toasted nuts for a crunchy texture as well as better taste.

-- Add paprika to impart a smoky flavour to your soup.
+- Add paprika to impart a smoky flavour.

 - Instead of adding the regular salt, sprinkle garlic salt.